AgoraIO/agora_doc_source/en-US/markdown/cn/Interactive Broadcast/audio_effect_mixing_windows.md

 ---
 ## Introduction

-During real-time audio and video interaction, for better atmosphere or entertainment, users often need to play audio effects or background music and make all users in the channel hear.
+During real-time audio and video interaction, for better atmosphere or entertainment, users often need to play audio effects or background music and make all users in the channel hear them.
 For example, users might add fighting sounds when playing an action game or include an accompaniment when singing.
 Agora provides two independent groups of methods so that you can play audio effect files and a music file separately.

 ## Sample project

-Agora provides an open-source demo project on GitHub that implements [audio effect](https://github.com/AgoraIO/API-Examples/tree/master/windows/APIExample/APIExample/Advanced/AudioEffect) files and a [music file](https://github.com/AgoraIO/API-Examples/tree/master/windows/APIExample/APIExample/Advanced/AudioMixing).
+Agora provides an open-source demo project on GitHub that implements [audio effect files](https://github.com/AgoraIO/API-Examples/tree/master/windows/APIExample/APIExample/Advanced/AudioEffect) and a [music file](https://github.com/AgoraIO/API-Examples/tree/master/windows/APIExample/APIExample/Advanced/AudioMixing).
 You can view the source code on Github or download the project to try it out.

 ## Audio effect files